jax-b/ansible-setup-multicontroler-k8s/readme.md

 not already exists.
 Then join each of the worker nodes to that cluster.
 Finally, it will install the latest version of the Weave CNI.

+I run by the motto
+> If the playbook cannot handle a existing installation and update it
+> then why use ansible
+This playbook Will not overwrite a existing installation if you have one, it will join new nodes to the cluster though

 I made this from my home lab. if you want to use it in a production environment, I recommend you
  - double check this playbook